-- To introduce the basic concepts in Database Systems and Relational Databases. - To expose the students to the steps in building E-R Diagrams and Normalization. - To train the students in the practical skills using Oracle9i software to develop and alter tables. - To equip the students with skills to manipulate tables using updation, deletion and arithmetic operations. - To provide the basic understanding to group data using built-in functions and join multiple tables.
+- To introduce the basic concepts in Database Systems and Relational Databases. - To expose the students to the steps in building E-R Diagrams and Normalization. - To train the students in the practical skills using Oracle9i software to develop and alter tables. - To equip the students with skills to manipulate tables using updation, deletion and arithmetic operations. - To provide the basic understanding to group data using built-in functions and join multiple tables

-- Students will understand all basic terminologies in Database Systems and Relational Databases. - Students will be skilled in building E-R Diagrams and performing Normalization. - Students will be trained to use Oracle9i software to develop and alter tables, and to manipulate tables using updation, deletion and arithmetic operations. - Students will have a basic understanding to group data using built-in functions and join multiple tables.
+- Understanding basic concepts of Database Systems and relate the knowledge of mathematical operations in databases. - Analyze and design relational schema using ER modelling and Normalization. - Understanding the various features of Oracle 9i software tool and programming the various database languages. - Applying the knowledge of databases languages to find the solutions for real world database related applications.

-Database System Applications - Purpose of Database Systems - View of Data - Database Languages - Relational Databases - Databases - Database Architecture - Database Users and Administrator.Relational Model: Structure of Relational Databases - Database Schema - Keys - Schema Diagrams - Relational Query Languages - Relational Operations.
+Database System Applications - Purpose of Database Systems - View of Data - Database Languages

+- Relational Databases Databases Design Data Storage and Querying Transaction Management - Database Architecture Database Users and Administrator.

+Relational Model: Structure of Relational Databases - Database Schema - Keys - Schema Diagrams

+Relational Query Languages - Relational Operations.